-Student Chapter of the Institute for ctrical and Electronics Engineers Academic Organization Dr. Chris Maggio (IEE G Academic Organization DI.
-CIII IS Maggio
+MC Student Chapter of the Institute for Electrical and Electronics Engineers (IEEE) Academic Organization Dr. Chris Maggio -- --

 The purpose of the MC Chapter of the Institute for Electrical and Electronics Engineers (IEEE) shall be the dissemination of knowledge and practice of the many aspects of electrical engineering, physics, programming, and mathematics, as well as to enhance the professional development of the students of Mississippi College.